 Bring out the chocolates!

 You really can’t have Valentine’s Day without some candy, right?
-I picked up a few bags of yummy chocolates…in neutral colored wrappers, of course…and added them to vintage bowls on the coffee table and in the kitchen!
+I picked up a few bags of yummy chocolate, in neutral colored wrappers to go with my neutral colors for Valentine’s Day decor, of course.
+Next, I added some favorite things to show a little love in vintage bowls on the coffee table and in the kitchen!

-Adding the chocolates to my vintage, wooden bowls makes them feel a little more special.
-I love being able to actually use my vintage items…and my family is enjoying it too!
+Adding the chocolates to my vintage, wooden bowls makes them feel a little bit more special.
+I love being able to actually use my vintage finds.
+Plus, my family is enjoying what I put inside my vintage decor bowls!

 Candles, of course!

 Nothing sets a romantic, cozy atmosphere like candles!
-I use battery-operated ones all through the winter.
-I love how the flicker on each day around dusk and we get to enjoy them during the long, winter evenings.
+I use battery-operated ones all through the winter and with neutral colors for Valentine’s Day decor.
+It makes me feel cozy when they flicker on each day around dusk and we get to enjoy them during the long, winter evenings.

 For me, celebrating love and family is all about creating a cozy, inviting atmosphere.
 I want our family to feel like home is really a great, big, cozy hug.
 No matter what is happening in the world, we have each other and our home is a haven.